 What are the benefits of PIL 1 to the public?

-At present, Penang is served with only one Spine road which is the Tun Dr. Lim Chong Eu (LCE) Expressway which is experiencing congestion during peak hours.
+Currently, Penang is served by only one spine road which is the already congested Tun Dr Lim Chong Eu (LCE) Expressway.

 What is the solution taken to preserve historical locations such as Bukit Bendera and Kek Lok Si temple?

-In line with the Penang Hill Special area Plan, the PIL 1 highway is designed to be fully tunnel within the SAP boundary.
+In line with the Penang Hill special area plan, the PIL 1 Highway will be consist of tunnels within the special area plan boundary.
 This ensures the beauty and serenity of Penang Hill is preserved.